prp-e/generative_ui_prompts/new_approach.md

 - Use _color names_ as in tailwind and not codes.
 - Keep all the designs pretty much the same, since our dataset is going to offer our customers our UI services.

+Design tips you should keep in mind:

+- All components must have a gradient background, blue to black from bottom to top (unless we specify the background)

 If you understand this, please say YES and nothing more.